How to Tell It’s Time for a New Roof

 Your inspections will reveal whether the entire roof is due for replacement.
 Different types of roofs have different lifespans:

-Asphalt composite shingles need to be replaced when surfaces have eroded away; first the granules on the surface disappear and then the shingles themselves wear down.
+Shingles made of asphalt or composite materials need to be replaced when surfaces have eroded away; first the granules on the surface disappear and then the shingles themselves wear down.
 The first places to wear out are the surfaces below the decorative cutouts or at the ends of shingles.
 When holes have eroded through the shingles, abundant leaks are imminent.
-Although asphalt composite shingle roofs typically last more than 20 years, a roof can last less than 15 years or more than 50 years, depending on how hot the roof gets, the quality of the original roofing materials, and other factors.
+Although asphalt composite shingle roofs typically last between 20 and 30 years, and composite shingles 40 years or longer, roofing lifetimes vary from home to home depending on how hot the roof gets, the quality of the original roofing materials, and other factors.
 Even before holes appear, your roof is a goner if shingles appear gray and bloated, or if a piece of shingle crumbles easily between your fingers.

 Wood shake or shingle roofs may go bad from drying out and splitting or warping.
 As shingles curl, they pull out nails and blow away.
 When you begin to lose shingles, it may be time for a new roof.
 Wood shake or shingle roofs occasionally last as long as 50 years, but can fail much faster if located in a shady area where dampness, rather than drying out, is the problem.
 Under these circumstances, you may need to have a roofer treat your roof with a preservative spray every three to five years.
 It is not uncommon for roofs that cannot dry between rains to become mossy and rotted within 10 years.